Geocodio/docs/source/index.html.md

 <strong>Note:</strong> Fields count as an additional lookup each.
 Please consult our <a href="/pricing">pricing calculator</a>.
 </aside>

-Geocodio allows you to request additional information with forward and reverse geocoding requests.
+Geocodio allows you to request additional data with forward and reverse geocoding requests.
 We call this additional data *fields*.

-Requesting additional data fields is easy.
-Just add a `fields` parameter to your query string and set the value according to the table below.
+To request additional data, just add a `fields` parameter to your query string and set the value according to the table below.
 You can request multiple data fields at the same time by separating them with a comma.
 If the `fields` parameter has been specified, a new `fields` key is exposed with each geocoding result containing all necessary data for each field.

 Go ahead, <a href="https://api.geocod.io/v1.3/geocode?q=1109+N+Highland+St%2c+Arlington+VA&fields=cd&api_key=YOUR_API_KEY" target="_blank">try this in your browser right now</a>.